insight-platform/Savant/docs/source/getting_started/1_intro.rst

 Every Savant application consists of two parts: YAML configuration and Python code.
 The configuration is used to define the pipeline, and the Python code is used to implement custom processing.

-Let us represent pieces of YAML serving specific purposes; later in the documentation, we will explore them in detail.
+Let's take a look at a few pieces of YAML serving specific purposes; later in the documentation, we will explore them in detail.
 There are essential omitted parts in every unit provided in the following code snippets; this is done with the intention of not overwhelming readers with details.

 We begin with a pipeline containing one unit - a detector: